IsahiRea/basketball-counter/README.md

-# Password Generator
+# Basketball Score Counter

-This repository contains a simple password generator built using HTML and CSS.
-It is designed to generate random, secure passwords for various use cases.
-The project serves as an opportunity to practice and enhance my skills in HTML and CSS.
+This repository contains a simple basketball score counter application built using HTML and CSS.
+The app allows users to easily track and update the scores of two teams during a basketball game.
+It’s a straightforward project designed to improve my understanding of web development fundamentals.

 ## Getting Started